+% of executive directors 20.00

+% of proprietary directors 0.00

-% of independent directors 66.67 % of other external directors 33.33
+% of independent directors 60.00

+% of other external directors 20.00

-Explain the duties exercised by this committee, describe the rules and procedures it follows for its organisation and function.
-For each one of these functions, briefly describe its most important actions during the year and how it has exercised in practice each of the functions attributed thereto by law, the Articles of Association or other corporate resolutions.
+Explain the functions delegated or assigned to this committee, other than those that have already been described in Section C.1.9, and describe the rules and procedures for its organisation and functioning.
+For each of these functions, briefly describe its most important actions during the year and how it has exercised in practice each of the functions assigned to it by law, in the articles of association or in other corporate resolutions.